facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    should then mount the image and display its contents.
    Note

-   Before proceeding with the installation, be sure to shut down all running MySQL server instances by using either the MySQL Manager Application (on Mac OS X Server) or mysqladmin shutdown on the command line.
+   Before proceeding with the installation, be sure to stop all running MySQL server instances by using either the MySQL Manager Application (on Mac OS X Server) or mysqladmin shutdown on the command line.